The HyperTexts

 Because you're mine, I walk the line

-Johnny Cash wrote "I Walk the Line" in 1956, when he was newly married, and
+Johnny Cash wrote "I Walk the Line" in 1956, when he was newly married.

-presumably faithful.
-Years later he recorded "Ring of Fire," a song about the
+promised to always be faithful to his wife.
+Years later he recorded "Ring of Fire," a song

 had a dream in which he was singing the song with mariachi horns in the